vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 * To post as a student, you must set up an alternate, test account with a different email address, go to the course URL and register, and then join the discussion.
 Reponses and comments do not have a banner and appear like any other student post.

-Note:: Posts by discussion administrators do not include a colored "Staff" or "Community TA" banner.
+note:: Posts by discussion administrators do not include a colored "Staff" or "Community TA" banner.
 Only responses to posts and comments made on responses do.

 ==========================================
 Using conventions in discussion subjects